iams3cond/misc/assignments/assignment2/handout.md

 When BSTs become skewed, we lose the clean and fast log-based performance we would normally see under different configurations of the tree.
-To address this, a class of BSTs referred to as self balancing search trees were devised to guarantee that left and right subtrees remain balanced, thus allowing one to retain the desired performance characteristics.
+To address this, a class of BSTs referred to as self balancing search trees were devised to guarantee that left and right subtrees remain balanced over arbitrary sequences of modifications to the underlying tree, thus allowing one to retain the desired performance characteristics.

 AVL trees are merely one specific means of addressing this problem (there are numerous [others](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree)).
 Named after